Quick And Easy DIY Guide To Lightening The Stain On Sofa Legs

 I recently lightened up the stain on our sofa legs, and it was so much easier than I imagined!

 Don’t get me wrong, I love mixing wood tones!
 I don’t think everything has to be match-y match-y.
-All the tones in my house are just much warmer and lighter.
+All the tones of wood furniture in my house are just much warmer and lighter.
 I have nothing dark or cherry toned in my house at all.
+Even my red oak flooring‘s old finish has been sanded and stained to a much lighter color.

 Lightening the Sofa Leg Stain – Step 1

-I simply took some 80 grit sand paper and began sanding off the finish in the direction of the wood grain.
-To my surprise, the finish came right off!!
+I simply took some 80 grit sandpaper and began sanding off the finish in the direction of the wood grain.
+To my surprise, the topcoat finish came right off!!

 Lightening the Sofa Leg Stain – Step 2

-Next, I dipped a tiny portion of my rag into some “Early American” stain by Minwax, and I really worked the stain into the wood making sure to wipe off any excess.
+Next, I dipped a tiny portion of my rag into some “Early American” stain by Minwax that I picked up from the hardware store, and I really worked the stain into the wood making sure to wipe off any excess residue.
+You can wear gloves for this step, especially while you buff the stain into the wood with a soft cloth.
+Full disclosure, it can stain your fingers if you aren’t careful haha

 I can’t wait to share some photos of our refreshed living room with you guys.
 I told you a while back that we repainted it using “Halo” by Benjamin Moore and I just love the new color.
 I switched up some decor as well including a new DIY sign for above the couch and a new coffee table!!